vaskoGut/Learning/README.md

     Yes,map foreach filter are high-order functions.
     A higher-order function is a function that does at least one of the following: Takes one or more functions as arguments or Returns a function

-45. ### #push-method-js
+46. ### #push-method-js
     If you use push inside reduce function for example. you need to declare value at start, and then asign to this value .push(smth).
     Because if you use smth like return test.push(smth) it will return length of array.

+47. ### #immutable-array
+    if you modify array with map, filter methods.
+You don't modify initial array.
+So it stays immutable
 __________________________________________________________________________________________________________________________________________

 # Exercises Javascript Typescript